Skip to content

 AnalysisFull AI Review Included

-• Core Achievement: Demonstrated a quantum thermometer with a high sensitivity of 18 mK/√Hz at room temperature, specifically designed for robustness against common environmental noise.
+• Core Achievement: Demonstrated a robust quantum thermometer achieving a temperature sensitivity of 18 mK/√Hz at room temperature.

 ParameterValueUnitContext